 How does this enhance my Kings education?
-Summit Oxford sculpts scholars of integrity with a commitment to authentic Christian engagement in the academy, the church and the world.
-Studying at Oxford is the chance to join one of the richest academic legacies in the world.
-You will Conversations with scholars, authors, and leaders through personalized mentoring and tutelage build upon the King’s academic heritage.
-The trip will both challenge and foster Christian faith, while Oxford’s serious academic expectations refine the academic prowess of all who attend.
+Summit Oxford sculpts scholars of integrity with a commitment to authentic Christian engagement in the academy, the church, and the world.
+Studying at Oxford gives King’s students opportunity to experience one of the richest academic legacies in the world.
+Conversations with scholars, combined with personal mentoring and tutelage, complement the King’s academic experience.
+The program is designed to bolster Christian faith and hone the intellect.

 - October 1 for Hilary term (January-April)